 Starlink, will qualify for universal service funding.
 The FCC, under new management, will ignore

-any previous qualms about Starlink’s cost, bit rate, reliability, and other shortcomings
+any previous qualms about Starlink’s cost, bit rate, reliability, and other

-compared to terrestrial options.
-This means
+shortcomings compared to terrestrial options.

-subsidies.
-Elon Musk is getting quite a
+service funding subsidies.
+Elon Musk is

-return on his presidential election investment.
+getting quite a return on his presidential election investment.

 2) The FCC has a playbook it will follow to

 the letter.
 See https://static.project2025.org/2025_MandateForLeadership_CHAPTER-28.pdf.
+The Heritage Foundation has

-The Heritage Foundation has commissioned the generation of a comprehensive list
+commissioned the generation of a comprehensive list of deliverables that will

-Trump has read any of Project 2025.
+be implemented quickly, regardless whether President Trump has read any of Project

-This executive delegates large portions of governance.
+2025.
+This executive delegates large

-3) The author of the FCC chapter, Commissioner
+3) The author of the FCC chapter,

-had violated the statutory obligation to provide “equal time” to candidate
+claimed NBC had violated the statutory obligation to provide “equal time” to candidate

 Trump when Saturday Night Live had a skit that included a cameo appearance by Kamala